 Partly Owned

-The parent company owns 50% or more but less than 100% shares in the holding company.
+The parent company owns 50% or more but less than 100% of the shares in the holding company.
 Such a subsidiary is partly owned.
-Here parent company does not get full control over the subsidiary company.
+Here, the parent company does not get full control over the subsidiary company.

 Wholly Owned

-The parent company holds 100% shares & controls in the subsidiary company.
+The parent company holds 100% of the shares and controls the subsidiary company.
 Though, A wholly-owned subsidiary company is not a merger.

 Points to Remember

-- When the parent company holds less than 50% shares in any company, it is called an affiliate company.
+- When the parent company holds less than 50% of the shares of any company, it is called an affiliated company.

 - The parent company can be larger or smaller than the subsidiary.
 It need not be more powerful than the subsidiary.
 The size of the firm or employees does not decide the relationship.
-The only control over ownership is the key factor.
+Control over ownership is the key factor.

-- Also, both companies’ location or type of business does not matter.
-They may or may not be in the same location or same business line.
+- Also, both companies’ location or type of business do not matter.
+They may or may not be in the same location or in the same business line.

 Structure of Subsidiary Company